the-draupnir-project/draupnir-documentation/docs/matrix-protection-suite/concepts/protected-rooms-set.md

 The protected rooms set sources its information by managing subscriptions to multiple [revision issuers](./revisions).

-### Sourcing moderation policies vis the _policy list config_
+### Sourcing moderation policies vis the _watched policy rooms_

-The first of these can be found under the `issuerManager` property and the `PolicyListConfig` contained within it.
+The first of these can be found under the `watchedPolicyRooms` property and the `WatchedPolicyRooms` object contained within it.
 There is a `PolicyListRevisionIssuer` here that aggregates and filters all policies from the various policy list subscription profiles into one `PolicyListRevision` that can directly be consumed by protections within the `ProtectedRoomsSet`.

 When this _policy list revision issuer_ updates, _protections_ within
 the _protected rooms set_ will each be called with the handle